Jennifer Stevenson’s Triple Chocolate Brownies with Whisky-Soaked Cherries

 Dust inside of the baking pan with cocoa powder.
 This uses a lot of cocoa, maybe 1/2 cup.
 If there’s extra cocoa powder in the pan, dump it into the brownie mix.
 It’ll make a mess, so do that over the sink.

-Beat the eggs separately.
+Whisk the eggs separately, about 200 to 300 strokes.
 Add the beaten eggs to the butter and cherries and stir until until well mixed.

 Dump the batter into the pan.
 It will be super thick and chunky.
 Spread it out flat with a spatula.
 Bake 50 minutes in a convection oven, or 55 minutes in a normal oven, 325 degrees.
 The brownies will be soft to the touch in the center when done.
 DON’T OVERBAKE.